ufal/neuralmonkey/docs/source/machine_translation.rst

           |
           \== batch3.gz

-The gzipping is not a necessary, if you put the dataset there in plaintext it will work the same way.
-Neural Monkey always try to recognize gzip by the extension and opens it.
+The gzipping is not necessary, if you put the dataset there in plaintext, it will work the same way.
+Neural Monkey recognizes gzipped files by their MIME type and chooses the correct way to open them.

 TODO The dataset is not tokenized and need to be preprocessed.